asaikali/vere-copia/README.md

 Inspect the store inventory `StoreStockApiController` to learn how to send it requests, it will in turn call the central-inventory service.
 Both central-inventory and store-inventory send data to wavefront.

+## Run the store gateway (Optional)

+An api gateway based on spring cloud gateway  is available in the `store-gateway` project.
+It will proxy traffic to the angular app running with `ng serve`, the store-operations microservice and wavefront proxy. it runs on port 7777 visit `localhost:7777` to access the application via the gateway.